 Fill in Spaces With Annuals

 Beginner gardeners are also disappointed to discover that it takes a lot more flowers to fill up a space than they bargained for.
 While you’re waiting for those perennial flowers to fill out, add in some annual flowers for season-long colour.
-Here’s 22 picks for shady spots.
-I haven’t written about sunny spots because, let’s face it, if you planted in a sunny location the world is pretty much your oyster.
+Here are some picks for shady spots.
+I haven’t written about sunny spots because, let’s face it, if you are planting in a sunny location the world is pretty much your oyster.

-Have you ever heard the saying about perennials, “First year sleep, Second year creep, Third year leap?”
+Have you ever heard this saying about perennials: “First-year sleep, second-year creep, third-year leap?”

 There’s profound wisdom in this statement.